 The code introduces blatantly ideological and extra-constitutional considerations into important areas of the functioning of the legal community.
-Such an approach undermines the role that the legal community in practice must play as impartial mediators, arbitrators, and/or referees between the
+Such an approach undermines the role that the legal community in practice must play as impartial mediators, arbitrators, and/or referees between the State and the people of South Africa.
+The code effectively tries to co-opt legal professionals as agents of the State's ideological agenda.

-&lt;sup>8 Sections 24, 25, and 26 of the Legal Practice Act (28 of 2014).
+8 Sections 24, 25, and 26 of the Legal Practice Act (28 of 2014).